 Designed to reduce the size of the stomach and to bypass part of the small intestine, Roux-en-Y gastric bypass surgery uses a combination of restriction and malabsorption.

 This procedure is considered the gold standard in bariatric surgery.
 During the procedure, the surgeon creates a smaller stomach pouch.
-The surgeon then attaches a Y-shaped section of the small intestine directly to the pouch.
+The doctors then attaches a Y-shaped section of the small intestine directly to the pouch.
 This allows food to bypass a portion of the small intestine, which absorbs calories and nutrients.

-How Does the Surgery Work?
+How Does This Weight Loss Surgery Work?

 The Roux-en-Y bypass surgery affects weight loss in two ways: 1) the smaller stomach pouch restricts food intake and 2) bypassing a portion of the small intestine means that calories are absorbed to a lesser extent.
 Gastric Bypass Roux-en-Y surgery is performed laparoscopically.
 During the laparoscopic procedure, six small incisions are made and surgeons use specialized instruments and a tiny camera to perform the surgery.